hermes_entrega_final_descargas_ai-03

 High-frequency Emergency and Rural Multimedia Exchange System

 The project has received funding from numerous sources, and was the winner of Mozilla’s Wireless Innovation for a Networked Society (WINS) Challenge, giving us the opportunity to develop the system into something truly useful for isolated communities.
+Further funding support has come from ARDC.
 You can read what others have written here, here and here.

 Full system documentation and source code can be found here.